daddia/zen-cli/docs/zen/zen_init.md

 The .zen/ directory contains:
   - Configuration files
+  - Assets directory with manifest cache
   - Cache directory
   - Log directory
   - Templates directory (for future use)
   - Backups directory

+If GitHub authentication is configured, zen init will automatically:
+  - Set up the assets infrastructure
+  - Download the latest assets manifest (if needed)
+  - Make assets available for immediate use

 ```
 zen init [flags]